uditgaurav/hce-api-template/README.md

 The file containing the API command is created successfully
 ```

-- Check out the file `hce-api.sh` and get the launch command
+- Check out the file `hce-api.sh` and get the launch command.
+To run the API execute `bash hce-api.sh` (replace file name for custom names).

 ## API to Monitor Chaos Experiment